-Any contribution reductions will be phased in over six years for all employers except Best Value Admission Bodies who can take the reduction with immediate effect.
+Any contribution reductions will be subject to the 'stabilisation mechanism' set out in Section 3.7.2.
+Transferee Admission Bodies can take the reduction with immediate effect.

 3.7.7 The Effect of Opting for Longer Spreading or Phasing-In